jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 ## Knowledge

 "Epistemic paranoia is exhausting and paralyzing – the computational overhead is oppressive, never mind the existential anxiety.
-The ability to sustain delusional confidence seems to be necessary for daily functioning in this culture." - "[St. Rev](http://st-rev.livejournal.com/)" responding to [Scott Alexander](http://slatestarcodex.com/)'s [](http://slatestarcodex.com/2014/04/15/the-cowpox-of-doubt/)
+The ability to sustain delusional confidence seems to be necessary for daily functioning in this culture." - "[St. Rev](http://st-rev.livejournal.com/)" responding to [Scott Alexander](http://slatestarcodex.com/)'s [The Cowpox of Doubt](http://slatestarcodex.com/2014/04/15/the-cowpox-of-doubt/)

 ## Money